European Board of Ophthalmology

 The European Board of Ophthalmology (EBO) is the European professional association for ophthalmology.

-Founded in London in 1992, it is a specialised agency of the European Union of Medical Specialists (UEMS).
+Founded in London in 1992, it is a permanent working group of the European Union of Medical Specialists (UEMS).
 EBO aims to harmonise standards and improve the quality of ophthalmology training across Europe.

 Examinations

-EBO awards the title Fellow of the European Board of Ophthalmology (FEBO) upon success in a specialist clinical examination.
-In some European countries this test replaces the national certification examination.
+EBO awards the title Fellow of the European Board of Ophthalmology (FEBO) upon success in a high-stakes, standardised clinical examination.
+The EBO diploma exam replaces the national certification examination in France, Switzerland, Belgium, Poland, Republic of Ireland, Austria, Croatia and Slovenia.

+In addition to the EBO diploma exam, the EBO runs subspeciality exams in partnership with European ophthalmological societies: